Does a Pressure Cooker Destroy Nutrients?

 Unlike cooking at high altitude, where lower air pressure causes water to boil at a lower temperature, making food cook slower, a pressure cooker uses pressurized steam to raise temperatures and cut cook times.
 This makes it an incredibly efficient and fast way to cook.
 A pressure cooker can whip up dishes in minutes that would otherwise take hours on the stovetop or in the oven.
 All while using less energy than conventional cooking methods.

-Pressure cooker can whip up dishes
+pressure cooker can whip up dishes

 Does Pressure Cooking Use Really High Heat?